DSharpPlus/DSharpPlus/docs/faq.md

 # Frequently Asked Questions

-## I've updated from an old version to the latest version and my project won't build!
+## I have updated from an old version to the latest version and my project will not build!
 Please read the latest [migration article][0] to see a list of changes, as major version releases will usually have several breaking changes.

-## Code I copied from an article isn't compiling or working as expected.
+## Code I copied from an article is not compiling or working as expected.
 Why?
 *Please use the code snippets as a reference; don't blindly copy-paste code!*

 The snippets of code in the articles are meant to serve as examples to help you understand how to use a part of the